-In August 2019, the Company announced that it has signed an offer letter with Patagonia Gold Corp. ("Patagonia"), which provides for a six-month due diligence period for Patagonia and sets out the proposed commercial terms of a definitive option agreement (the "Definitive Agreement") whereby Patagonia will be provided with the option to acquire the Company's interest in the Mina Angela project.
-To exercise the option in full, Patagonia will be required to make payments to Latin Metals in the aggregate amount of US\$1 million cash and Patagonia will be required to grant to Latin Metals a 1% net smelter returns royalty1 on any future production from the Project.
-The Offer Letter was accepted by Patagonia on August 12, 2019 and Patagonia has made the initial cash payment of US\$40,000 to Latin Metals as contemplated under the offer Letter.
+In August 2019, the Company announced that it has signed an offer letter with Patagonia Gold Corp. ("Patagonia"), which provides for a six-month due diligence period for Patagonia and sets out the proposed commercial terms of a definitive option agreement.
+Pursuant to an Amending Agreement executed on March 12, 2020, Latin Metals provided a 6-month extension to the period by which Patagonia must enter into the Definitive Agreement to acquire the Mina Angela property.
+In September 2020, Latin Metals entered into a definitive option agreement Patagonia under the terms of which Patagonia are granted an irrevocable option to acquire a 100% interest in the Mina Angela property.
+On execution of the Agreement, Latin Metals received a cash payment of US\$200,000 from Patagonia (aggregate US\$340,000 to date).
+The option agreement outlines additional payments of US\$750,000, with the next payment of US\$250,000 being due on or before March 12, 2021.
+Upon the exercise of the Option, Patagonia will be required to grant to Latin Metals a 1.25% net smelter returns royalty on any future production from the Project.

-Pursuant to an Amending Agreement executed on March 12, 2020, Latin Metals has provided a 6-month extension to the period by which Patagonia must enter into the Definitive Agreement to acquire the Mina Angela property.
-The Definitive Agreement must now be executed by September 12, 2020 In consideration of the granting of the extension, Patagonia has made a US\$100,000 cash payment to Latin Metals, being an additional payment of US\$50,000 in consideration for the extension and a US\$50,000 advance on the first option payment.

-Patagonia has now made aggregate cash payments of US\$140,000 to Latin Metals.
-To exercise the Option in full, Patagonia will be required to make additional payments to Latin Metals in the aggregate amount of US\$950,000 cash (Table 1), with the next payment of US\$200,000 due on September 12, 2020.
-In addition, Patagonia will be required to grant to Latin Metals a 1% net smelter returns royalty ("NSR Royalty")1 on any future production from the Project.

-Schedule of Payments Cash Payments Royalty Payments Cumulative Earned Interest Within ten days from acceptance of the Offer Letter US\$40,000 (paid) Additional Payment as consideration for 6-month extension US\$50,000 (paid) Advance on First Option Payment US\$50,000 (paid) First Option Payment - Upon signing Definitive Agreement - September 12, 2020 US\$200,000 Second Option Payment - Upon exercise of the Option - March 12, 2020 US\$250,000 100% Final Payment 2 US\$500,000 100% Commencement of Production at the Project 1% NSR Royalty 1 100%
+Schedule of Payments Cash Payments Royalty Payments Cumulative Earned Interest Within ten days from acceptance of the Offer Letter US\$40,000 (paid) Additional Payment as consideration for 6-month extension US\$50,000 (paid) Advance on First Option Payment US\$50,000 (paid) -1 First Option Payment - Upon signing Definitive Agreement - September 12, 2020 US\$200,000 (paid) Second Option Payment - Upon exercise of the Option - March 12, 2020 US\$250,000 100% Final Payment US\$500,000 100% Commencement of Production at the Project 1.25% NSR Royalty 100%